Photo of overwhelming tax documents requiring the help of an Indianapolis back tax attorney.

 Filing income tax returns is a daunting task.
 After waiting a month for all your W-2 and 1099 Income Statements to arrive, you have to find the time to gather all your tax deduction and tax credit documentation.
 It can take hours, days, even weeks to then take all that information and transfer it into the IRS 1040 Income Tax Return and related supporting forms.

 Even if you use a tax preparation service, collecting these documents and meeting with the preparer can take hours of your time.
 Many people find themselves putting off this process.
-To an Indianapolis back tax attorney the procrastination of tax preparation is all too well known.
+To an Indianapolis back tax attorney, the procrastination of tax preparation is all too well known.
 However, if tax preparation is too mentally overtaxing (pun intended), the detriment of the taxes owed, interest, and penalties for not completing tax returns on time can be devastating.

 Lessons Learned from an Indianapolis Back Tax Attorney

-What Happens if I Owe Taxes and Don’t File?
+What Happens If I Owe Taxes and Don’t File?

 Penalties can be charged for several reasons.
 Obviously, failing to file your taxes on time is a common way to incur penalties.
 Even if you file an extension, if you will owe taxes, you will need to make a payment along with that extension.
 Failure to do so could result in penalties.